Murder of Elli Perkins: Search for alternatives to psychiatry

 After being found trespassing outside of the University at Buffalo on August 14, 2001, Jeremy was arrested and remanded to a local hospital after a court-ordered psychiatric exam confirmed that he had a diagnosis of schizophrenia.
-Elli later convinced the court to release her son into her custody.
+Perkins later convinced the court to release her son into her custody.
 She began to seek out alternative methods of treatment to psychiatry, and refused to allow her son to be treated with anti-psychotic medications.
 In the fall of 2002, the Perkins family consulted with Dr. Conrad Maulfair, an osteopathic physician and Scientologist.
 According to Nuchereno, Maulfair concluded that "he was suffering from certain digestive problems, that he had certain chemical toxins in his body, and he needed to be purged of it."
 Maulfair said he needed to be "energized" through vitamin therapy.

-Elli fed Jeremy the recommended vitamins, but he became highly suspicious of his mother.
+Perkins gave Jeremy the recommended vitamins, but he became highly suspicious of his mother.
 In a recorded interview, after being asked what concerns he had about taking these vitamins, Jeremy stated: "Well, concerns just that maybe she's trying to poison me or something."
-In February 2003, Elli took Jeremy to see Albert Brown, a self-taught "natural healer".
+In February 2003, Perkins took Jeremy to see Albert Brown, a self-taught "natural healer".
 Jeremy told Brown in a session: "Sometimes I think I'm Jesus Christ."
-Elli wanted to send Jeremy to live with Brown for treatment, but days beforehand Jeremy began to act more aggressive.
-After consulting with her son-in-law Jeff Carlson, the executive director of the Buffalo Church of Scientology, she was told to give Jeremy "MEST", or busy-work around the house in order to get him tired.
+Perkins wanted to send Jeremy to live with Brown for treatment, but days beforehand Jeremy began to act more aggressive.
+After consulting with her son-in-law Jeff Carlson, the executive director of the Buffalo Church of Scientology, she was told to give Jeremy "MEST work", or busy-work around the house in order to get him tired.